It is your responsibility to protect the welfare of animals in your care at all times.

-When COVID-19 movement restrictions are in place you can leave your home for the purposes of obtaining essential goods or service from a pet store or veterinary clinic or urgent services necessary for the health and safety or any person, animal or premises.
+South Australian Government – when COVID-19 movement restrictions are in place you can leave your home for the purposes of obtaining essential goods or service from a pet store or veterinary clinic or urgent services necessary for the health and safety or any person, animal or premises.
 In addition, you may leave your home to ensure adequate supply of food, care and exercise to animals that are situated away from the home if no other person is available.
 You are also allowed to take your dog when you go to the shops on your own to pick up essential goods and services.
 You are also permitted to leave your home to feed livestock.

 There are some simple but important steps you can take to ensure the health and safety of your own pets and neighbours’ pets in the case of an emergency.
 We have prepared these interactive PDFs to help you prepare your emergency plan for your animals:

 - Emergency Animal Authorisation Form